 Easter’s this weekend, so if you’re thinking of checking out Easter Eggstravaganza, this is the last week!

 It’ll be another year before you see the park’s iconic characters in colourful Easter garb.

 Also, don’t miss the Royal Lunch at Eggingham Gardens – a show that’s too deliciously zany to miss.

-We’ll be back throughout April with more updates from Universal Studios Singapore!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+We’ll be back throughout April with more updates from Universal Studios Singapore!Subscribe to dejiki.com or Like my Facebook page for notifications of updates: